 Day 3: Prague, Czech Republic

-The “City of Waltzes” offers a treasure trove of gems and you have two ways to discover them.
-Join a city tour showcasing its regal splendors, including the majestic Opera House and the former Imperial Palace of the Habsburgs before concluding in Vienna’s historic city center, a UNESCO World Heritage Site, and then visiting St. Stephen’s Cathedral.
-For a more active exploration of the area, take a guided bike ride along the Danube.
-During the afternoon, you can enjoy leisure time or pedal your way to Klosterneuburg Monastery on a guided cycling tour.
+The “City of Waltzes” is a treasure trove and your city tour showcases its regal splendors, including the majestic Opera House and the former Imperial Palace of the Habsburgs.
+Conclude your tour in the UNESCO-designated historic city center and visit St. Stephen’s Cathedral.
+For a more active exploration, take a guided bike ride through Vienna.
+During the afternoon, enjoy leisure time exploring this iconic city even more.

 You cannot help but fall in love with Budapest, known as the “Queen of the Danube.”
 Your city tour begins with visit to the vibrant Great Market Hall brimming with vendors selling everything from food to souvenirs.
 The remainder of this tour takes you to both the Buda (hilly) and the Pest (flat) sides of the river.
 As an alternative, hike up to Castle Hill for breathtaking views of the city below.
 Spend your last evening on board cruising around the famed Parliament Building as the city turns on all her dazzling lights.